Now look, I really don't intend to sound no at all or even though I do.

 So we have to conclude that he's going to help the Sunni ISIS forces as much as he's going to help Malachi.

-I mean, they're having a lot of success in taking over town after town after town, and they're targeting Baghdad.
+Which if you've got a civil war going, and if you've got a real aggressor, I mean, Sunni ISIS is, I mean, they're having a lot of success in taking over town after town after town, and they're targeting Baghdad.

-So obviously Obama is calling for regime change without saying so.
+So, obviously, Obama is calling for regime change without saying so.

-If we're going to send in 300 military advisors and we're not going to choose sides, does that mean 150 of those military advisors Are going to help ISIS and the other 150 are going to help Malachi.
+If we're going to send in 300 military advisors and we're not going to choose sides, does that mean 150 of those military advisors are going to help ISIS and the other 150 are going to help Malachi?

 Can you hear the Daily Show doing this?